ogothe/ogothe.github.io/_posts/2015-4-06-Hypercubes.md

 ---
 layout: post
-title: Grid coordinates of cubic shells in to n dimensions
+title: Grid coordinates of cubic shells in n-dimensional space
 ---
 Recently, I've beeb thinking about grid coordinates in n-dimensional systems.
 When I first encountered a problem that required the generation of the lattice coordinates in n-space I was temporarily stumped.
 I was unsure of how to write an algorithm that can generate all points as a function of the dimension and the length of the cube.
 Previously I always knew what dimensions I was working in and creating the coordinates of a cube of length `n` in three dimensions simply came down to nested loops: